 \section{Abstract}

 Ship detection needs to identify ship locations from remote sensing (RS) scenes.
-However, due to different imaging payloads, various appearances of ships, and complicated background interference from the bird's eye view, it is difficult to set up a unified paradigm for achieving multi-source ship detection.
-Therefore, in this article, considering that the large language models (LLMs) emerge the powerful generalization ability, a novel unified visual-language model called Popeye is proposed for multi-source ship detection from RS imagery.
-First, to bridge the interpretation gap between multi-source images for ship detection, a novel image-instruction-answer way is designed to integrate the various ship detection ways (e.g., horizontal bounding box (HBB), oriented bounding box (OBB)) into a unified labeling paradigm.
-Then, in view of this, a cross-modal image interpretation method is developed for the proposed Popeye to enhance interactive comprehension ability between visual and language content, which can be easily migrated into any multi-source ship detection task.
-Subsequently, owing to objective domain differences, a knowledge adaption mechanism is designed to adapt the pre-trained visual-language knowledge from the nature scene into the RS domain for multi-source ship detection.
+Due to different imaging payloads, various appearances of ships, and complicated background interference from the bird's eye view, it is difficult to set up a unified paradigm for achieving multi-source ship detection.
+To address this challenge, in this article, leveraging the large language models (LLMs)'s powerful generalization ability, a unified visual-language model called Popeye\footnote{Inspired by the animated series \textit{Popeye the Sailor}, mirroring the model's agility in tackling ship tasks within the maritime domain.} is proposed for multi-source ship detection from RS imagery.
+Specifically, to bridge the interpretation gap between the multi-source images for ship detection, a novel unified labeling paradigm is designed to integrate different visual modalities and the various ship detection ways, i.e., horizontal bounding box (HBB) and oriented bounding box (OBB).
+Subsequently, the hybrid experts encoder is designed to refine multi-scale visual features, thereby enhancing visual perception.
+Then, a visual-language alignment method is developed for Popeye to enhance interactive comprehension ability between visual and language content.
+Furthermore, an instruction adaption mechanism is proposed for transferring the pre-trained visual-language knowledge from the nature scene into the RS domain for multi-source ship detection.
 In addition, the segment anything model (SAM) is also seamlessly integrated into the proposed Popeye to achieve pixel-level ship segmentation without additional training costs.
-Finally, extensive experiments are conducted on the newly constructed instruction dataset named MMShip, and the results indicate that the proposed Popeye outperforms current specialist, open-vocabulary, and other visual-language models for zero-shot multi-source ship detection.
+Finally, extensive experiments are conducted on the newly constructed ship instruction dataset named MMShip, and the results indicate that the proposed Popeye outperforms current specialist, open-vocabulary, and other visual-language models for zero-shot multi-source ship detection.